sacrud/pyramid_sacrud/docs/pages/contribute.rst

 .. note::
     You need install nodejs and stylus preprocessor only for develop

 We use stylus preprocessor for write and concat CSS.
-If you want edit this, add to ini file setting ``sacrud.debug = True``
+If you want edit this, add to ini file setting ``sacrud.debug_css = True``

 .. literalinclude:: ../../pyramid_sacrud/assets.py
    :linenos: